appvoid/mindbox/README.md

 MindBox: is a simple Python library to make neural networks in seconds!
 MindBox takes inspiration from minimal libraries like brain.js to make ML fun again.
 You can just go ahead and train a model in literally the time you take to walk to your kitchen...

 The library automatically handles number of inputs for quick prototyping on real data.
-You can change customize the model as you please:<br>
+You can customize the model as you please:<br>

 ```
 > model.train(args)